 A carefully scripted email that mimics an online service familiar to the user is the trojan horse into someone’s private life.
 Disguised as someone thought trustworthy to the target and with a simple click of a mouse the hacker can obtain details of passwords, bank details, etc. In 2017, it was estimated that around $130bn was stolen from unsuspecting users worldwide, with nearly $5bn of that sourced from UK citizens.

 Identity theft stands prominent in the list of perceived concerns an individual may have when using online services.
-This fear may be a little over exaggerated in terms of financial loss.
+Read our Ten Online Safety Tips for some useful information on protecting yourself online.
+This fear may be a little over-exaggerated in terms of financial loss.
 The Internet Theft Resource Centre estimated that the average personal loss was about $500.
-Not a great amount on average, however some will be hit with large costs.
+Not a great amount on average, however, some will be hit with large costs.
 Even if you don’t suffer massive losses, the disruption and irritation caused in the aftermath can last for days, even months.

 Phishing catches out even the most technically astute online companies